Pantone Color of the Year 2026: Trends & POD Product Ideas

 • CMYK Values: 0%, 1%, 3%, 6%

 A small operational note: the CMYK values are deceptive.
-A 6% black plate sounds like nothing, but on a tough phone case or matte mug, even a 1–2% drift in K turns Cloud Dancer into a visibly cooler grey.
-This is why Podbase manufacturing color-checks every product with a spectrophotometer — the same tool we used to fix color inaccuracy issues for the Omnisend B2B account.
-"Podbase, with many years of experience in manufacturing, reproduced the exact brand colors with a custom color formulation," Ieva notes.
-The process matters more on Cloud Dancer than it would on, say, last year's bolder palettes.
+A 6% black plate sounds like nothing, but on a tough phone case or matte mug, even a 1-2% drift in K turns Cloud Dancer into a visibly cooler grey.
+This is why Podbase color-checks every product with a spectrophotometer - the same tool we used to fix color inaccuracy for the Omnisend B2B account.
+“Podbase, with many years of experience in manufacturing, reproduced the exact brand colors with a custom color formulation,” Ieva notes.
+The process matters more on Cloud Dancer than on last year's bolder palettes.

 Also Read: